intelec.us root |

 William says his occupation was farming from 1865 to 1895.
 His brother Moses returned from the war to Van Wert in Polk County where he lived in 1870 and worked as a railroad laborer.

-(This section revised April 2019 and moved from the Yancey White page.)
+(This section revised April 2019 and moved from the Yancey White

-Fathering James White, Scenario One:
+Fathering James

-In light of the history of Yancey White, I am inclined to believe
+light of the history of Yancey White, I am inclined to believe

 that William White decided to take the role of protecting Mary and